arielmission-space/PAOS/docs/source/user/aberration/index.rst

    `Ariel Telescope exit pupil PSFs for different aberrations and same SFE`

-In this figure, the same Surface Form Error (SFE) of :math:`50 \ \textrm{nm}` root mean square (rms) is allocated to different optical aberrations.
+In this figure, the same Surface Form Error (SFE) of :math:`50 \ \textrm{nm}` is allocated to different optical aberrations.
 Starting from the top left panel (oblique Astigmatism), seven such simulations are shown, in ascending Ansi order.

 Each aberration has a different impact on optical quality, requiring a detailed analysis to translate e.g. a scientific requirement on optical quality into a WFE allocation.